MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/effects/blend-modes/separable.md

 ## Lighten and darken two ways

 It is common to have a bitmap that is somewhat too dark or too light.
-You can use separable blend modes to lighten or darken the imabe.
+You can use separable blend modes to lighten or darken the image.
 Indeed, two of the separable blend modes in the [`SKBlendMode`](xref:SkiaSharp.SKBlendMode) enumeration are named `Lighten` and `Darken`.

 These two modes are demonstrated in the **Lighten and Darken** page.
 The XAML file instantiates two `SKCanvasView` objects and two `Slider` views: